Home

 [Her father Jacob Minerd Sr.] pitched his camp under a large tree until he built a cabin.
 He labored rearing a home and clearing land.
 He also boiled salt at Victoria [along the Youghiogheny River].
 Grandmother, while yet a girl carried provisions to him at the Saltspring bottom.

-Sadly, Jacob died an untimely death, of causes unknown.
+Sadly, Jacob died an untimely death in 1816, of causes unknown.
 He is described in the book, Immel and Imel Families in America by Velma Byrum Keller (Schlechter's, Allentown, PA, 1974).
 Martha was thus rendered a widow at age 17, with two young children.

-In about 1819, Martha married widower Leonard Harbaugh Sr. (1780-1867), the son of Casper and Mary (Cramer) Harbaugh.
-Casper is said to have been a civilian teamster in the French and Indian War who was present when General Edward Braddock was mortally wounded in battle near present-day Pittsburgh, and also observed Braddock's secret burial at what is now Chalk Hill near Uniontown, PA.
-A hand-drawn family tree chart of Casper's descendants is seen here.
-Dated 1927, the artist's identity is not known.
+In about 1819, after three years as a single mother, Martha married widower Leonard Harbaugh Sr. (1780-1867), the son of Casper and Mary (Cramer) Harbaugh.
+Casper is said to have been a civilian teamster in the French and Indian War and was present when General Edward Braddock was mortally wounded in battle near present-day Pittsburgh, and also observed Braddock's secret burial at what is now Chalk Hill near Uniontown, PA.
+(Click for other family connections with the famed Braddock's Grave historic site.)

-Martha and Leonard settled near what is now Clairton Lake near Scullton, Somerset County, PA and went on to have five more children of their own -- Elizabeth Harbaugh, Isaac Harbaugh, Leonard Harbaugh Jr., Adaline Minerd and David Harbaugh.
+Martha and Leonard settled near what is now Clairton Lake near Scullton, Somerset County, PA.
+They went on to have five more children of their own -- Elizabeth Harbaugh, Isaac Harbaugh, Leonard Harbaugh Jr., Adaline Minerd and David Harbaugh.
 Leonard also became the legal guardian for stepdaughter Susie.

 In the 1840s, perhaps as a Christmas gift, Leonard received a large family Bible, published by the Methodist Episcopal Church.
 Inside, inscriptions were written of family births, marriages and deaths covering three generations.
 Seen here is the record of his and Martha's births.
 The Bible has survived the ravages of time and fire, and its pages may be viewed here.

-All told, she and Leonard had 15 children and step-children, and 54+ grandchildren and step-grandchildren.
+All told, Martha and Leonard had 15 children and step-children, and 54+ grandchildren and step-grandchildren.

 Of Martha's children and their spouses, at least two served in the Civil War, while at least four step-grandsons served as well.
 Three step-grandsons -- Jonas, Josiah and Leonard Rowan all died from the effects of their military service.
 Another step-grandson, veteran David Rowan, was killed in a railroad accident.